linode/docs/docs/applications/puppet/install-and-configure-puppet.md

         puppet agent -t

-6. To ensure that the Puppet agent worked, log in as the subuser that was created and check the iptables:
+6. To ensure that the Puppet agent worked, log in as the limited user that was created and check the iptables:

         sudo iptables -L